thomaswlaws/Academy-of-Py/README.md

 Academy of Py
 First, I analyzed the district-wide standardized test results.
 Then I appropriately aggregated the data and was able to showcase obvious trends in school performance.

-I included the following metrics for the each individual district and school in table formats.
+I included the following metrics for each individual district and school in table formats.

 District Summary
 Total Schools